cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 MLOps must be framework-agnostic.
 There are a plethora of different Machine Learning frameworks commonly in use today and it is to be expected that these will continue to proliferate over time.
 It must be possible to use any desired framework within an MLOps context and be possible to combine multiple frameworks in any given deployment.

 MLOps must be platform and infrastructure agnostic.
-Adoption of MLOps is predicated upon being able to operate using this approach within the constraints of previously defined corporate infrastructure.
+The adoption of MLOps is predicated upon being able to operate using this approach within the constraints of previously defined corporate infrastructure.
 It should be presumed unlikely that MLOps alone is a sufficient driver to motivate fundamental change to infrastructure.

 MLOps should strive to be agnostic to target hardware.
 Models may expect to be trained or executed on CPU, GPU, TPU, dedicated ASICs or custom neuro-morphic silicon.
 It should be possible to use MLOps across the widest possible range of target hardware.
-In some scenarios, it may also be desirable to facilitate ‘cross-compilation’ where models are trained on one class of hardware to optimise for training speed and are deployed onto a different class of hardware to optimise for cost/performance.
+In some scenarios, it may also be desirable to facilitate ‘cross-compilation’ where models are trained on one class of hardware to optimize for training speed and are deployed onto a different class of hardware to optimize for cost/performance.

-MLOps implementations should follow a ‘convention over configuration’ pattern, seeking to minimise the level of build-specific assets that need to be maintained on top of the desired solution.
-Where configuration is necessary, it should be synthesised where possible and operate on the principle of always creating working examples that can be modified incrementally by customers to meet their needs.
+MLOps implementations should follow a ‘convention over configuration’ pattern, seeking to minimize the level of build-specific assets that need to be maintained on top of the desired solution.
+Where configuration is necessary, it should be synthesized where possible and operate on the principle of always creating working examples that can be modified incrementally by customers to meet their needs.

 The use of MLOps should teach best known methods of applying MLOps.
-It should be recognised that many customers will be experts in the field of Data Science but may have had relatively little exposure to DevOps or other SDLC principles.
+It should be recognized that many customers will be experts in the field of Data Science but may have had relatively little exposure to DevOps or other SDLC principles.
 To minimise the learning curve, MLOps defaults should always align to best practice in production environments rather than ‘quick-and-dirty’ as might be the case for expert users wishing to trial an instance of the tooling in a test bench environment.